-Our Summer Food Service Program outreach initiative is an aggressive campaign to increase participation in summer child hunger programs by collaborating with local organizations that agree to serve kids during the summer.
+Our Summer Food Service Program (SFSP) outreach initiative is an aggressive campaign to boost participation in summer child hunger programs by collaborating with local organizations that agree to serve kids during the summer.
+In 2018, the SFSP provided more than 145 million nutritious meals and snacks to children over the summer.

 The Food Bank provides information, best practices, marketing support and technical assistance to the sites and sponsors in our service area.
 In each county, our regional coordinators recruit partners and regularly convene community task force groups to increase participation.